-Mashed potato with wholegrain mustard is a recipe that’s been done countless times – and if you’re an avid foodie you’ll probably say, “oh that’s nothing new!”
+Mashed potato with wholegrain mustard is a recipe that’s been done countless of times and if you’re an avid foodie you’ll probably say, “oh that’s nothing new!”
 The truth is, you’re right.

-3. Drain the potatoes and add a decent knob of butter and start mashing, when all of the potatoes are mashed – add the wholegrain mustard.
+- Drain the potatoes, add a decent knob of butter, wholgrain mustard and mash.
 I recommend two teaspoons, but if you like more of a kick then feel free to add more.

 - Serve with a pie and gravy – (or anything you like!)

 Obviously your mustard tolerance will dictate how much mustard you use, but for good measure I recommend adding a minimum of two teaspoons the mix – if you overdo it, add creme fraiche to the pain to tone the mustard.

 The secret to making good mashed potato is down to the variety of potato that use.
 Each spud has it’s own quality and some make for better mash than others.
 Maris piper is a good